beartell/mbase/docs/source/mcp/about.rst

 The document is structured into two chapters as follows:

-* :doc:`Quickstart <quick_start>`: This chapter starts by creating a CMake project and linking the MCP SDK.
-After that, we implement a simple MCP server with tool/resource/prompt features and communicate with that server through the MCP client we implement.
+* :doc:`Quickstart <quick_start>`: In section, we start by creating a CMake project and linking the MCP SDK to it.
+Afterwards, we implement a simple MCP server with tool/resource/prompt features and communicate with that server through the MCP client which is also implemented using the SDK.

-* :doc:`Information Reference`: This chapter contains useful reference information for an advanced full-featured MCP SDK usage.
+* :doc:`Information Reference`: This chapter contains useful reference information for an advanced, full-featured MCP SDK usage.

 .. toctree::
     :hidden: